If You Want to Lead in DevOps, You Gotta Have Game

 The Phoenix Project business simulation is a dynamic, classroom-based, interactive workshop.
 Players on a team are assigned roles and responsibilities and placed in a realistic environment in which they must effectively communicate and collaborate applying DevOps practices and principles to succeed.

 The simulation is played in a number of game rounds allowing the team the opportunity to continually experiment, reflect, learn and improve.
 Developing ‘Continual learning and improvement’ skills.
-The Phoenix Project simulation aligned with the DASA DevOps Competence Model.
+The Phoenix Project simulation aligned with the DASA Team Competence Model.

 Using Simulations to Improve the State of DevOps